-Fortem exists to provide social and community connectedness that is essential for our health and wellbeing.
+Fortem exists to provide the social and community connectedness that is essential for our health and wellbeing.

-Fortem will initially be set up in Canberra, Melbourne and Sydney for Australia’s national security and law enforcement community under a pilot program funded by the Commonwealth Government.
+Fortem is currently running a pilot program in Canberra, Melbourne and Sydney for Australia’s national security and law enforcement community under a pilot program funded by the Commonwealth Government.

 Studies show that connection is an important part of the path to good mental health and can take a protective role in maintaining wellbeing in the face of repeated exposure to severe stressors.
 With one in two first-responders experiencing a traumatic event in the course of their work, Fortem will take a proactive approach to mental wellbeing by offering support for those who serve their community in an effort to increase protective factors as part of an early intervention model.